 1. Evaluate Your Financial Position

 Before you embark on the journey of obtaining a rental property mortgage, it’s crucial to assess your financial situation.
 Lenders will scrutinize your credit score, debt-to-income ratio, and cash reserves.
 The higher your credit score and the lower your debt-to-income ratio, the more attractive you become to lenders.
 Additionally, having cash reserves for unforeseen expenses can enhance your eligibility.
+We strongly recommend that you pre-qualify for rental property loans before you start shopping because you do not want to waste your time and loose credibility with sellers and real estate agents.

 2. Determine the Type of Investment Property Loans